joelchrono12/joelchrono12.ml/_posts/2025-08-12-every-pair-of-glasses-ive-had.md

 ---
-title: Ever pair of glasses I've owned
+title: Every pair of glasses I've owned
 header: Every pair of glasses I've owned
 description: A run down memory lane through all the eyeglasses I've had, and some memories about them.
 tags: personal life